-Spondylosis deformans is a progressive disease of the cat’s spine characterised by the formation of bony spurs (osteophytes) on the edges of the vertebrae, which are the small bones which make up the backbone.
+Spondylosis deformans is a progressive disease of the cat’s spine characterised by the formation of bony spurs (osteophytes) on the edges of the vertebrae, which are the small bones that make up the backbone.

 The cat’s spine is made up of vertebrae (small bones), sandwiched between each vertebra are pads of tough, fibrous cartilage called intervertebral discs.
 Ligaments hold the vertebrae together, protect the intervertebral discs and stabilise the spine.
 The intervertebral discs separate the vertebrae, act as a shock absorber, providing a cushion and allow the spine to move.